Code-Institute-Submissions/Memory-Madness/README.md

 If game is won and new game started countdown is not cleared and countdown displays new time and old time decreasing invalue alternatively
 **Fix-**
 Believe this is to do with the setInterval but will correct in new version after submission due to time constraints.

+10. **Problem-**
+If card to rotate is clicked twice very quickly before rotate then card is matched to self and wand sound is called.
+This only occurs with first card not second card.
+**Fix-**
+Unfortunately not time to fix.
+Will be fixed in next version.

 ## Technologies used:
 * HTML